 Keeping in mind that you are your brand, think of all the ways and places your brand makes appearances.
 It’s not just when potential customers encounter your ads or marketing materials, but when they see you and speak with you.
 Every experience of your brand should be a consistent, accurate representation of it.

 Embody your business and all that it stands for in the way you walk, talk, dress, and act when you’re on your clock.
-The same should be in the quality and style your sales presentations, marketing materials, and goods and services.
+The same should be in the quality and style of your sales presentations, marketing materials, and goods and services.
 All should be an embodiment of you.

 3. Be Authentic in Communications